-To date, I have authored and co-authored almost 40 publications, 6 of which are first-author.
+To date, I have authored and co-authored more than 40 publications, 6 of which are first-author.
 You can check out my full

 record on ADS.

 Here is a list of selected publications that best represent my current research areas:

 ACCESS I: An Optical Transmission Spectrum of GJ 1214b Reveals a Heterogeneous Stellar Photosphere

 In this work, we used Magellan/IMACS in order to study the atmosphere of the